IRONMANMARK/Lazor-Solver/README.md

                           Python version:                3.7
                           CPU:                           Intel Core i5-8300H
                           memory:                        8 GB
-                          number of files for one test:  8 total run time(seconds):       65.23 s The detail information for the boost after compiled to C package:<br>
+                          number of files for one test:  8 files total run time(seconds):       65.23 s The detail information for the boost after compiled to C package:<br>